StarlingUAS/ProjectStarling/docs/details/build_system.md

 Override by setting `BAKE_REGISTRY` in the environment before calling `bake`.

 The `bake.hcl` script takes values from the environment to be passed on to the Dockerfiles.
-Two of these are the `BAKE_VERSION` and `BAKE_REGISTRY` arguments outlined above.
-Two other values can be supplied to the `bake.hcl` script:
-`BAKE_RELEASENAME` and `BAKE_CACHENAME`. `BAKE_RELEASENAME` defaults to blank.
-If set, all images will be tagged with both the tag specified by `BAKE_VERSION` (or `latest` if that is not set) and that specified by `BAKE_RELEASENAME`.
+Two of these are the `BAKE_VERSION` and `BAKE_REGISTRY` arguments outlined above. `BAKE_RELEASENAME` can also be supplied to the `bake.hcl` script. `BAKE_RELEASENAME` defaults to blank.
+If it is set, all images will be tagged with both the tag specified by `BAKE_VERSION` (or `latest` if that is not set) and that specified by `BAKE_RELEASENAME`.
-If set, `BAKE_CACHENAME` will tell `bake` to use a registry based cache to speed up builds.
-Both of these options are primarily to ease the use of GitHub actions.

-Finally, there are some further options to control caching further. `BAKE_CACHE_REGISTRY` overrides the destination registry for the cache images.
-By default, it will have the same value as `BAKE_REGISTRY`.
-This exists to allow local builds to be cached from online sources and pushed to a local registry or to allow local builds to be used to populate the online caches.
-The other options are `BAKE_CACHENAME_FROM` and `BAKE_CACHENAME_TO`, which by default take their value from `BAKE_CACHENAME`.
-When not set, no caches will be used.
-These exist to allow one-directional caching, _e.g._ to refresh the online caches.
+Finally, there are some further options to control caching.
+The main options are `BAKE_CACHETO_NAME` and `BAKE_CACHEFROM_NAME`, which by default are blank.
+These exists to allow local builds to be cached from online sources and pushed to a local registry or to allow local builds to be used to populate the online caches.
+When they are blank, no caches will be used.
+This allows for one-directional caching, _e.g._ refreshing the online caches from local builds.
+Two further caching options are available: `BAKE_CACHETO_REGISTRY` and `BAKE_CACHEFROM_REGISTRY`.
+These control the destination and source registries for the cache images.
+By default, they will be blank, equivalent to using Docker Hub.

 ## The GitHub Actions Workflows